Deadly Prey: Plot

 Colonel Hogan is a highly-decorated Special Forces officer who leads a group of mercenaries.
 His current client is businessman Don Michaelson.
 A deal is struck, and Hogan recruits new troops; for training, Hogan orders them to kidnap civilians for use as targets in hunting exercises.
-One of the people they kidnap, Mike Danton, is ambushed while taking out the trash.
-After being taken captive, he is outfitted in jorts, greased up, and released in a nearby forest as game.
+One of the people they kidnap, Mike Danton, is ambushed and captured while taking out the trash.
+He is outfitted in jorts, greased up, and released in a nearby forest as game.

 A team of mercenaries hunt Danton; however, Danton, a highly-skilled Vietnam War veteran, picks off the troops one by one.
 The surviving troops report their difficulties to Colonel Hogan, who sends a task force led by his best man, Lt.
 Thorton.
 Another member of the task force is Danton's former comrade Jack Cooper, whose life Danton saved in combat some years earlier.
 Recognizing each other, Cooper defects from the mercenaries and allies with Danton.

-With the help of Cooper, Danton continues to fight off the mercenaries with the goal of returning to his beloved wife Jaimy, who is eventually taken hostage by Hogan.
+With Cooper's help, Danton continues to fight off the mercenaries with the goal of returning to his beloved wife Jaimy, who is eventually taken hostage by Hogan.
 Intending to rescue her, Danton escapes from the forest, equips for battle at his home, and storms the mercenaries' training camp.
-Danton and Cooper manage to eliminate all of the mercenaries.
-Lt.
-Thorton is pursued into the forest by Danton, who chops off the lieutenant's right arm.
-The detached arm is then used to bludgeon Thorton unconscious, whereupon he is scalped and killed.
-In the final scene, Danton shows the scalp to Hogan, whom he commands to remove his shirt and shoes.
-Releasing Hogan into the forest, the hunter becomes the hunted.
+Danton and Cooper manage to eliminate all of the mercenaries, but in the end Thorton catches up with Jaimy and Cooper and murders them.
+Thorton is in turn pursued by a vengeful Danton, who chops off the lieutenant's right arm and scalps him.
+In the final scene, Danton corners Hogan, shows him the scalp and commands him to remove his shirt and shoes.
+Releasing Hogan into the forest, Danton becomes the hunter.